-- Free coffee machine in the staff room
+- A free coffee machine in the staff room

 - Additional management training and certification

-The list goes on… The fact is that unless there is a specific call to action, or a hotline telephone number designated to a particular marketing scheme, most expenses will not have a direct ROI.
+The list goes on.
+Unless there’s a specific call to action, or a hotline telephone number designated to a particular marketing scheme, most expenses won’t have a measurable ROI.

-There are two important questions to ask however,
+There are two crucial questions to ask, however.

 How do we want to run our company?

-As leaders, founders, or those responsible for sections of a company, we all have a vision of how the business ought to be run.
-Of course we want our offices to be cleaned and our staff to feel clear benefits in working for us.
+As leaders, founders, or those responsible for sections of a company, we all have a vision of how the business ought to get run.
+Of course, we want our offices cleaned and our staff to feel clear benefits in working for us.
 We also want to keep up with the competition, especially in the eyes of our customers.

-In fact we want to be ahead of our competition don’t we?
-If we are truly rocking on social media, and our competitors are not, it is hard to imagine a scenario where they will overtake us.
+We want to be ahead of our competition, don’t we?
+If we’re genuinely rocking it on social media, and our competitors aren’t, it’s hard to imagine a scenario where they’ll overtake us.

 This is because:

-Social media allows direct access to the upper management in a way that cold calling, direct mail, or showing up at the office does not.
-If you post a relevant question to the CEO of a company on their company social media page, you are likely to get a thoughtful response.
+Social media allows direct access to the upper management in a way that cold calling, direct mail, or showing up at the office doesn’t.
+If you post a relevant question to the CEO of a company on their company social media page, you’re likely to get a thoughtful response.

-Your target audience can feel the intimacy, and will reject competitors with the old fashioned barriers to communication only.
-This closeness and interaction also helps you keep your finger on the pulse of the industry, and how your company is interacting with it.
+Your target audience can feel the intimacy and will reject competitors who only use the old fashioned communication channels.
+This closeness and interaction help you keep your finger on the pulse of the industry.
+You can also get instant feedback on how your company is interacting with it.

-- What will happen if you don’t clean your office?
+- What’ll happen if you don’t clean your office?

-- What will happen if you decide not to train your staff?
+- What’ll happen if you decide not to train your staff?

-- What will happen if you decide to hold onto obsolete technology, when your competition is embracing the new?
+- What’ll happen if you decide to hold onto obsolete technology, when your competition is embracing the new?

 Imagine that your company decides to still use fax machines rather than email?
-What if it decides that the new factory equipment that pays for itself in 5 years, then increases margins by 20% thereafter, can wait…
+What if it determines that the new factory equipment that pays for itself in five years, then increases margins by 20% after that, can wait?

-This is what you are doing if you avoid social media.
-It is not that critical for all businesses just yet, but if we extrapolate the trend lines, this is where it is heading.
+That is what you’re doing if you avoid social media.
+It’s not that critical for all businesses just yet, but if we extrapolate the trend lines, this is where it’s heading.